rohanpm/pulpstatus/README.md

 Development Requirements
 ------------------------

-- Must have npm in PATH
+- Must have npm or yarn in PATH (yarn is preferred)
 - Must have virtualenv in PATH

 Development Hints